Lonely Roads: Release and reception

-"Lonely Roads Still Go to Sunshine" was released to West's X account on March 15, 2025.
+"Lonely Roads" was released to West's X account as "Lonely Roads Still Go to Sunshine" on March 15, 2025.
 In a tweet made along with the release, he revealed that Jasmine Williams, a previously obscure artist, had been signed to his YZY record label prior to the song's release.
-The song was later featured on Never Stop, a collaborative EP between West and King Combs released on June 27, 2025.
-This version of the song removes the intro phone call between West and Diddy, and credits King Combs and West as the main artists.
+The song was later featured on Never Stop, a by King Combs executive produced by West, released on June 27, 2025 under the shortened title "Lonely Roads".
+This version removes the intro phone call between West and Diddy, and originally credited West as a main artist alongside King Combs.

-Caitlin Moran of The Times called North's guest verse "in no way a useful career step for her", seeing it as only "[allowing] West to continue his demented psychological warfare against his ex-wife — at the expense of their child."
+"Lonely Roads" received negative reception upon its original release, including from fans.
+Caitlin Moran of The Times called North's guest verse "in no way a useful career step for her", seeing it as "[allowing] West to continue his demented psychological warfare against his ex-wife — at the expense of their child."

+Music video

+On September 18, Combs released a music video for "Lonely Roads".
+The video explores what Combs describes as "one of the darkest times” in his life.
+The music video documents Combs spending time with his siblings at their father's home.
+Certain shots contain Combs's late mother, Kim Porter, and Diddy.